programminghistorian/ph-submissions/lessons/intro-to-powershell.md

 `sl ~`

-(make sure to include the space) in order to get to your home directory.
-Now you are in `C:\Users\YOURUSERNAME`.
-This is just like opening the folder called "Users" and from there "YOURUSERNAME" using your GUI.
+(make sure to include the space).
+This will bring you to your home directory: `C:\Users\YOURUSERNAME`.
+"Directory" is just another word for "folder," and PowerShell considers your user folder - not the desktop - to be your home.
+(The desktop is actually just another folder within your user folder, that is, a subdirectory of the user directory).
+Entering `sl ~` is just like opening the folder called "Users" and from there "YOURUSERNAME" using your GUI.
 Let's start by learning how to move around between directories and view their contents.

 ### Viewing Directory Contents with `Get-ChildItem` (`gci`, `ls`)